Nirmal062004/SafeZone/README.md

-# SafeZone
 # 🛡️ SafeZone App

-Hey!
 This is **SafeZone**, a personal safety app I built using React Native (Expo) and Firebase — fully powered by **free tools** and designed for real-time emergency support.

 ### 🚨 What It Does